RESEARCH STARTER

 Employer Use

 Examples of espoused values include such fundamental aspects of corporate culture as mission statements, employee handbooks, standards of conduct, and outlines for charitable giving.
 Espoused values can also influence other organizational functions.
-For instance, a themed restaurant's selection of decorations can be defined as being driven by their espoused values.
+For instance, a themed restaurant's selection of decorations can be defined as being driven by its espoused values.
 Similarly, a store's stated policy toward its guests is another example of espoused values establishing rules for employee conduct.

 In a corporate environment, espoused values may also direct such policies as dress codes, the proper standards of interaction between employees, and employee benefits.
 To be effective, demonstrated behaviors or enacted values must echo the company's espoused values as closely as possible.
 Leaders who practice regular, structured performance management evaluations with their employees may be more likely to foster an organizational climate that results in behaviors that reflect the company’s espoused values.

-However, organizations must be careful when two different espoused values come into conflict, as the resulting actions by managers to manage the conflict and resolve it will establish a ranked order about which espoused values are most firmly held by the organization.
+However, organizations must be careful when two different espoused values come into conflict, as the resulting actions by managers to manage the conflict and resolve it will establish a ranked order of which espoused values are most firmly held by the organization.
 However, espoused values must not be so rigid as to be inflexible, since the ability to enable and accept change is a key aspect of healthy organizations.

 Bibliography